11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.
 ```
-- For an academic source, I chose to look at Story and Recall in First-Person shooters, (Pinchbeck, 2008).
-The article discusses a study examining how non-gameplay devices in FPS games affect how well players can remember the story of a game.
+- For an academic source, I chose to look at Flow and Immersion in First-Person shooters (Flow and immersion in first-person shooters | Proceedings of the 2008 Conference on Future Play: Research, Play, Share, s.d.).
--
+- The article reports the results of a psychological study about how different aspects of Half-Life 2 affects player's gameplay experience.
+- The paper reports that players were more engaged when playing through levels that were designed for combat-oriented flow.
+- The paper also reports boredom and how different aspects of the level design can lead to players getting bored, such as linear level deisgn, weak opponents with little visual vareity, repeating textures and models, limited choices of weapons, or high amounts of rewards such as health, and ammo supplies.
+- I chose to analyse this source as the level design is a large factor in my game, and I want to avoid having the player be constantly bored when playing my game.
+Which means there should be a focus on making the level design interesting to explore, and also balancing the game's challenge, such as enemy vareity and difficulty, and also the frequency of health pickups, checkpoints and weapon unlocks.

 ### Documentation Sources
 ```
 - Investigate relevant documentation, tutorials, or instructional videos that provide technical insights into your tasks.
 Summarise the content and its relevance to your project.
 - Explain how this technical knowledge supports your project work and guides your decision-making process.
 ```
-- To learn how to create Multiplayer, I looked at unreal documentation, as well as a few YouTube videos.
+- To learn how to create Multiplayer, I started by looking at unreal documentation.
 - Looking at Documentation for Testing Multiplayer (Testing Multiplayer in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.) showed me the basics of how to create a basic multiplayer mode, including adding other players to the level, and splitting the screen so the second player has a view.
--
+- I watched a few YouTube videos as well since I was having difficulty actually assigning input to the second player.
+I looked at a video about the basics of multiplayer in unreal (How to set up local/split-screen Multiplayer in Unreal Engine 5!, 2023), as well as a seperate video on creating multiple players and then assigning different player input to both of them (UE5 Fighting Game Tutorial: Local Multiplayer Game With 2 Gamepads | TrueFGE & Unreal Engine 5, 2023).
+- After watching these videos, I managed to figure out how to control both players.

 ## Implementation